MegalithOfficial/meg.db/README.md

 # meg.db

-🚀 **meg.db** is a lightweight, fast, and efficient BSON (Binary JSON), JSON, and NBT database module for JavaScript.
+🚀 **meg.db** is a lightweight, fast, and efficient BSON (Binary JSON), JSON, and NBT database module for JavaScript and Typescript.
 It provides a simple interface to store and retrieve data using BSON files.
 The module is designed to be efficient, ensuring optimal performance for your database operations.

 ## Features